otigon/automated-jb2a-animations/README.md

 - Better Rolls; version 1.4.5 and above will play the animation on Attack Rolls through Better Rolls.
 I'll work on optional play on Damage Rolls for BR
 - Minimal Rolling Enhancements
 - Mars 5e

-## Roadmap (subject to change) in no particular Order yet:

-1. Adding customizable TMFX options on a per item basis (versus a global on/off setting currently)
-2. Audio Revamp for better play of sounds, wildcard feature, linking the sound directly to a particular animation, etc.

 # Overview
 ## Attack Spells and Melee attacks require a token(s) to be Targeted